Framework-R-D/phlex-design/doc/conceptual_design.rst

    The audience for the conceptual design is the physicist, algorithm author, or framework program runner.
    A more technical description of the intended design is given :ref:`here <technical_design:Technical design>`.

+.. admonition:: Chris Green
+   :class: admonition-chg

+   In general, I would suggest avoiding generic reference labels like "here," or "link."

 Preliminaries
 =============